Noobcoder64/Beginner-Programs/README.md

 # Beginner-Programs

-Java
+Programming Language: Java

 A large collection of programs written by me to develop fundamental Java skills.
 Mostly contains to solution of exercises from the Java MOOC course: https://moocfi.github.io/courses/2013/programming-part-1/ .
 Also contains additional programs covering some commonly used useful Java APIs and algorithms.

-List of the programs: *Titles may make no sense*
+## List of the programs: *Titles may make no sense*
 1. Hello Name (Print your name)
 2. Sum (Find sum)
 3. Greater Number